 Following detailed consultation, the mobile storage systems were planned with non-standard extra wide aisles.
-At 1800mm, these not only allowed full wheelchair access, but allowed a large enough turning circle to accomodate motorised wheelchairs, such as the one used by MA student Fay Hart (pictured).
+At 1800mm, these not only allowed full wheelchair access, but allowed a large enough turning circle to accommodate motorised wheelchairs, such as the one used by MA student Fay Hart (pictured).

 Bruynzeel’s electronic system is easy to use.
 Its Dynamic controller allows almost anyone to access the mobile shelving aisles, including students with physical disabilities.
 All Library shelving units, whatever their load, move instantaneously if required.
 The control panels can been sited at low height enabling the button to be reached by wheelchair users.